Skip to main content

 DMs

-• Subtitle — the agent’s help reason, report summary, current task, or status
+• Subtitle — the agent’s help reason, report summary, current task, or status (humans show the last message preview)

 • Unread badge for new messages